 In keeping with the literature discussed above, our research focuses on fake news from a user perspective.
 We adhere to the idea that “phenomena of all sorts – including algorithms – can be ‘accessed’ via experience and the ways in which they make people feel” (Bucher 2017, p.
 32).
 Research has indeed demonstrated that it is not necessary to grasp the complexity of the functioning of how social media platforms function to assess their influence on users (Bucher 2017; Lomborg and Kapsch 2019).
 Such an approach suggests exploring how social-media users relate to fake news in given mediatized environments rather than identifying generally applicable standards to assess the trustworthiness of news available on social media.
 It is important to not only understand teens’ ability to identify news veracity, but also how they decode and filter fake news on social media.
 In practice, this means designing and carrying out a fieldwork methodology that allows users to describe their everyday interactions with news (be it fake or not) and how they make sense of it.

 To explore the relationship between platform systems and younger users (15 to 18 years old), we organized 16 focus groups in four schools and one “out of school” environment in Brussels (Belgium) between April and June 2019.
-At each location, we divided the group and carried out three or four focus groups simultaneously, each lasting approximately two hours and comprising four to seven participants.
+At each location, we divided the group and carried out three or four focus groups simultaneously, each lasting approximately one hour and a half and comprising four to seven participants.
 Given that the education system in Brussels tends to be socially segregated (Sacco et al. 2016), schools are largely composed of teens from similar socioeconomic backgrounds.
 To ensure diversity in data collection, schools with relatively different demographics were selected.
-This study complements research conducted in more polarized political environments such as the US and the UK, where trust in news is low (US 29%, the UK 28% or France 23% in 2020) in comparison to Belgium (45% in 2020, Newman et al. 2020).
+This study complements research conducted in more polarized political environments such as the US, the UK or France, where trust in news is low (US 29%, the UK 28% or France 23% in 2020) in comparison to Belgium (45% in 2020, Newman et al. 2020).
 The “Reuters Digital News Report” confirms that “[a]lthough examples of disinformation are rare in Belgium, the issue has featured on the political agenda” (Picone 2020).
 Investigating teens’ interactions with fake news in such a different context offers an opportunity to identify recurrent factors that shape them.

 The discussions that took place in the focus groups afforded interviewees the opportunity to compare their practices and made it possible for researchers to identify the common and dissimilar elements by analyzing the agreements and disagreements that emerged during interactions (Morgan 2010).
 Teens were invited to participate in two activities in which they discussed their uses of social media platforms, especially the reception of personalized content and access to news.
 The first activity consisted in placing the logos of social media platforms on an axis ranging from “little use” to “a lot of use” and on another from “use for entertainment” to “use for seeking news.”
 During the second activity, teens were invited to write on small cards recent events they recalled and to talk about how they came to learn about them.
 Discussions regarding fake news, news trust, news sources and diversity emerged from the debates between the teens and served to demonstrate how these issues are relevant to them.